News & Blogs

 What Causes Trigger Finger?

-Swelling and thickening are the underlying causes of trigger finger, but there may not be one primary cause of these.
+Swelling and thickening are the underlying causes of trigger finger, but there may not be a primary cause for these.
 Several risk factors are associated with the tissue changes that cause trigger finger:

 • Repetitive motions of the fingers and thumbs, such as in tasks like gardening or using tools